I will show you how to make tea dyed Easter eggs that are lovely!

 (#7 Pillow from Painted Fox – affiliate link in profile)

-Hope this gives you some inspiration to get creative crafting with what may be sitting in your cupboards or your drawers and I just really appreciate your visits.
+Hope this gives you some inspiration to get creative with DIY crafting with what may be sitting in your cupboards or your drawers and I just really appreciate your visits.
 Thank you for being here!

 (As a side note, I did not try this with real egg shells so I could not say anything about those results).